top of page

 Dressing for the Thaw

 Nordic spring asks us to dress for unpredictability. +2°C in the morning. +8°C by afternoon.
-Rain, wind, melting snow, sometimes all in one day.
+Rain, wind, melting snow—sometimes all in one day.
 Layering well is not about perfection.
-It is about freedom to climb snow piles, sit in puddles, and stay outside for hours.
+It is about the freedom to climb snow piles, sit in puddles, and stay outside for hours.

-Embracing the Nordic spring, a child dressed in waterproof layers explores the forest, ready for rain, melting snow, and adventure.
+Embracing the Nordic spring, a child dressed in waterproof layers explores the forest.

-Embracing the Nordic spring, a child dressed in waterproof layers explores the forest, ready for rain, melting snow, and adventure.
+Embracing the Nordic spring, a child dressed in waterproof layers explores the forest.

 When Snow Becomes Water